Why you can trust Jerry

-How to scope out gas prices on the go
+How to find the best gas prices on your route

 Step 1: Keep an eye out for gas prices as you drive.
 Whenever you're commuting to work or driving through a new area, keep tabs on the gas station prices you see as you pass by.

 Assuming your commute is far enough to cover a range of neighborhoods and areas, you should see some minor variation in the gas prices; the variance will depend on whether your commute encompasses different town and economic spheres.

 As time goes on with this awareness, you should start picking up on which areas skew slightly cheaper.
 On a given trip, there should be an area on a given trip that proves the most cost-effective to fill up at.

 Step 2: Broaden your search.
-Gas stations located around transport hubs like airports or off the highway will tend to price their gas slightly higher than a local neighbourhood location.
+Gas stations located around transport hubs like airports or off the highway will tend to price their gas slightly higher than a local neighborhood location.